-Today, we all know that bunions and hammer toes are more related to a family history than to the type of shoes worn.
-Now in my late fifties, I have to thank my mother's side of the family for my deformed toes and the bones growing in all different directions.
+Today, we all know that bunions and hammer toes are more related to a family history than to the type of shoes worn, although shoes can exacerbate a preexisting problem.
+Now in my late sixties, I have to thank my mother's side of the family for my deformed toes and the bones growing in all different directions.
 I made the decision a long time ago not to become obsessed with wearing the right shoes.
-I wanted only beautiful shoes, because it did not matter; heredity would doom me.
+I wanted only beautiful shoes, because it did not matter; genetics would eventually doom me.
 A few years ago, when we moved into a new house, we had to build extra shelves in my closet, to accommodate every style and color shoe.
-Thanks, Mom, for turning your obsession into my deep passion for shoes.
+Thanks, mom, for turning your obsession into my deep passion for shoes.